psila-ai/khonsu/memory-bank/systemPatterns.md

 - **Transaction:** Represents an ongoing unit of work.
 Holds the transaction's read set, write set (staged changes), and configuration (isolation level, resolution strategy).
 - **Storage Trait:** An external trait that the STM system will interact with to **persist** committed data to durable storage.
 This trait needs to support atomic writes of RecordBatches and will not contain any transaction-specific logic.
 - **TwoPhaseCommitParticipant Trait:** An external trait implemented by the `Khonsu` instance to participate in distributed commit protocols, inspired by `omnipaxos`.
+- **TwoPhaseCommitCoordinator:** A new component responsible for orchestrating the distributed 2PC protocol across multiple participants.

 ## Critical Implementation Paths